RJ Barrett Hammers on Miami, Tennessee Avenges Kentucky Loss, Top Highlights

 Barrett Throws Down Against Miami

-Schofield Rises For Slam
+Schofield Rises for Slam

 NCAA March Madness @marchmadness